Aimxni/aiman-portfolio/index.md

 - [Reflow Oven Controller](reflowoven.md)

-Feel free to explore each project to see detailed descriptions, photos, and implementation notes.
+Feel free to explore each project to see detailed descriptions and photos.